Hadejia-Nguru wetlands: Geography

 The wetlands lie in the Yobe-Komadugu sub-basin of the Chad Basin.
 They are formed where the Hadejia and Jama'are rivers meet lines of ancient sand dunes in a northeast–southwest alignment and break into numerous channels.
 They are drained by the Yobe River, which flows east towards Lake Chad.
-They lie between Sudanian Savanna to the south and the drier Sahel to the north.
+They lie between the Sudanian Savanna to the south and the drier Sahel to the north.
 Some of the land is permanently flooded, while other parts are flooded only in the wet season (August and September).

 Annual rainfall ranges between 200 and 600 mm, during the period late May–September.

 At one time the wetlands may have covered up to 3,000 km^{2}.
 Between 1964 and 1971 over 2,000 km^{2} were flooded.
 By 1983 less than 900 km^{2} were flooded, and less than 300 km^{2} were flooded in the drought year of 1984.